 About Time (12A), 6 complaints about language and sex references

-accessed by children and young people.
+easily accessed by children and young people.
 Mr Cameron also highlighted the need to develop an industry-recognised and trusted symbol, which businesses could display to show customers that their public Wi-Fi is properly filtered.
-Discussions around the
+Discussions

-development of such a scheme and symbol began 12 months ago, when the RDI were asked to work in collaboration with The UK Council for Child Internet Safety (UKCCIS), the Government and the UK's main Wi-Fi Providers, to design, develop and launch the
+around the development of such a scheme and symbol began 12 months ago, when the RDI were asked to work in collaboration with The UK Council for Child Internet Safety (UKCCIS), the Government and the UK's main Wi-Fi Providers, to design, develop

 RDI have also outlined the level of blocking that has been implemented and how the BBFC have been involved in the censorship process:

-offered to assist us in the build of our specification for online content filtering.
-David hosted an initial meeting at the BBFC's London offices and provided what can only be described as an eye-opening view of how the BBFC operates and
+Austin who kindly offered to assist us in the build of our specification for online content filtering.
+David hosted an initial meeting at the BBFC's London offices and provided what can only be described as an eye-opening view of how the

-Framework defines content that is unsuitable for customers under the age of 18 and is based on the BBFC's Classification Guidelines for film and video.
-The Classification Framework is also used to calibrate the filters used by the Operators to restrict
+Classification Framework defines content that is unsuitable for customers under the age of 18 and is based on the BBFC's Classification Guidelines for film and video.
+The Classification Framework is also used to calibrate the filters used by the

-access to internet content via mobile networks by those under 18.
-This was a major step forward to restrict content accessed via mobile networks and protect children from viewing inappropriate material whilst operating their mobile devices.
+Operators to restrict access to internet content via mobile networks by those under 18.
+This was a major step forward to restrict content accessed via mobile networks and protect children from viewing inappropriate material whilst operating

-development and advise us on future updates.
+support our development and advise us on future updates.
 The BBFC has contributed specific definitions and guided us in the use of correct and appropriate terms relating to the filtering of pornography.
-This is to make sure we are able to communicate the terms
+This is to make sure we are able to